 Both trend and counter trend methods require knowledge in Technical analysis meaning you need to be able to find a tendency at least.

-Let’s have a look at the same chart but this time, we have drawn a line, which is called trend line.
-We have added just one graphic tool and the situation on the chart looks much more understandable.
+Let’s have a look at the same chart but this time, we have drawn a line, which is called a trend line.
+We have added just one graphics tool and the situation on the chart looks much more understandable.
 What can we say about all those price fluctuations?

 The currency pair (BTC/USD) has a downtrend first.
 The price fluctuates most of the time below it but returns sometimes to test it as buyers are trying all the time to change the balance.
 How to use this information?

-You can use opportunities when the price reaches the trend line from below to sell, or find entry points in the beginning of corrections (when the price goes upwards) in order to buy doing counter trend strategies.
+You can use opportunities when the price reaches the trend line from below to sell, or find entry points at the beginning of corrections (when the price goes upwards) in order to buy doing countertrend strategies.

 This is just a simple example of how technical analysis works.
 We are going to tell you more about it in our special guide, related to this forecasting method.